jlbradley1844/jlbradley1844.github.io/_posts/2018-09-24-concrete-virtues.md

-Another aspect of justice which is also related to faithfulness, it presumes that there are particular ideals that are good and worth defending.
-Its lack in modern society is more notable by the presence of its total absence, which is a corrosive cynicism.
+Another aspect of justice which is also related to faithfulness, it presumes that there are particular ideals that are good and worth defending, even to the pain of one's own death.
+Its lack in modern society is more notable by the presence of its total absence, which is the corrosive cynicism of "LOL Nothing Matters."

 * Logic